-1. Classroom labs: Each student is required to complete a 35 hour classroom lab in a local school district beginning Spring Semester of their sophomore year.
+1. Classroom labs: Each student is required to complete a 35 hour classroom lab in a local school district beginning Spring Semester of their freshmen year.
 Students should refer to the Classroom Lab guide for further information.

 2. Guest Speakers: Guest speakers will present information on chosen topics and themes that align with and complement the curriculum.
 Speakers include local teachers, principals, and education experts.

 3. Student Website: Students will learn to make connections between their Class Act courses, Seminar curriculum, and classroom labs, and then organize these experiences into individual websites.

 Because the Class Act Seminar only meets once or twice a week, attendance is mandatory.
 The Seminar instructor will provide additional information regarding the course's attendance policy.
 Seminar courses meet on Tuesdays and/or Thursdays.